ajorgensen89/api_5/testing.md

 <img src="assets/images/testing-images/tests1.png" width="50%" height="50%">
 <br>
 <br>
 They need to be set up to run a test against.
-Each class contains (APITestCase) in the class and each function starts with 'test'<br>
+Each class contains (APITestCase) in the class and each method starts with 'test'<br>
 <img src="assets/images/testing-images/test2.png" width="50%" height="50%">
 <br>